top of page

 Housed in a beautifully restored 18th-century riad, this beloved gallery showcases artists from Morocco and beyond.
 Its 400-square-metre footprint offers ample space to present a diverse array of artistic styles, from Surrealism and Realism to Impressionism and Abstract works.

-The Galerie de la Kasbah is set across four floors, with a total of 100 artists represented within its walls, and seamlessly blends the timeless beauty of the riad's architecture with the boundless imagination of the artworks on display.
+The Galerie de la Kasbah is set across four floors, with a total of 100 artists represented within its walls.
+It's worth a visit not only for the imaginative works on display but also the beauty of the riad's architecture.
 Topping it all off is the gallery's panoramic view across the whitewashed buildings of Essaouira.

 Opening hours of Galerie de la Kasbah: 9 am to 9 pm